 - Mileage-based policies: With this option, a driver’s miles can be measured with an app and premiums can be based on a modest base price plus an additional amount for every mile driven.

 If you consider yourself a low-mileage driver and do not expect to use your car for long trips over a period of time, mileage-based car insurance may be worth obtaining quotes for.
 Additionally, if you are a safe driver, some insurers offer the opportunity to reduce your rates by measuring your current safe driving patterns and habits.

 Typically, mileage-based insurance will set a fixed base rate determined from typical factors like age (except in Hawaii or Massachusetts), driving history and the vehicle driven.
 Above this, you will be charged a certain low amount for each mile driven and measured through an insurer-provided device or smartphone app.
 Listed below are examples of car insurance companies that are making an impact in this market, but keep in mind that availability may be limited in some states.
 The best way to know if you qualify is to request a quote, many of which can be submitted quickly on a company’s website.

-Root was one of the first car insurance companies in the U.S. to be fully app based.
+Root was one of the first car insurance companies in the U.S. to be fully app-based.
 The app tracks both the number of miles driven and driving habits in order to set your premium.
 As such, premiums will vary from month to month, although Root does have a test-drive period to help you gauge how much your premium might be.
-Safe driving and avoiding hard braking and rapid acceleration can help keep premiums low, but you run the risk of higher premium months if poor driving patterns are detected.
-The driver largely controls the premiums.
+Safe driving and avoiding hard braking and rapid acceleration can help keep premiums low, but you run the risk of being charged higher premiums if poor driving patterns are detected.
+For these reasons, the driver largely controls the premiums.